2023 highlights

 Me

 Hello!
 Welcome to my portfolio website.
-I've been a full-time freelance journalist for nearly a decade, focusing on nature, medicine and technology.
-From artificial intelligence to Earth's climate, things are happening today at a pace that can seem bewildering.
-For me, science journalism is at its best when it offers readers a crash course in what's happening now, and why it matters socially and politically.
-My own work has been published by some of the world's top media organisations, including the BBC, New Scientist and The Economist.
+I've been a full-time freelance journalist for more than a decade, focusing on nature, medicine and technology.
+From climate change to the COVID-19 pandemic, events unfold today at a pace that can seem bewildering.
+Something I love about journalism is that it can help people understand and navigate a complex world.
+When I begin working on a new story, I set out to investigate and learn - then I try to pass those learnings on.
+My work has been published by some of the world's top media organisations, including the BBC, New Scientist, Wired, The Guardian and The Economist.
 Some examples are listed above.
-I intend to keep bringing eye-opening science stories to people around the globe for years to come.
+It's my intention to keep bringing eye-opening science stories to people around the globe for many more years to come.

 BROADCASTING